mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 transmitted in addition with the IP/UDP/QUIC headers of the Multipath QUIC connection.
 For TCP connections, the per-packet overhead can be large.

+# The stream mode

-Since QUIC support multiple streams, another possibility to carry the data exchanged over TCP connections between the client and the concentrator is to transport the bytestream of each TCP connection as one of the streams of the Multipath QUIC connection.
-For this, we base our approach on the 0-RTT Converter protocol ({{I-D.ietf-tcpm-converters}}) that was proposed to ease the deployment of TCP extensions.
+Since QUIC support multiple streams, another possibility to carry the data exchanged over TCP connections between the client and the concentrator is to transport the bytestream of each TCP connection as one of the bidirectional streams of the Multipath QUIC connection.
+For this, we base our approach on the 0-RTT Converter protocol {{I-D.ietf-tcpm-converters}} that was proposed to ease the deployment of TCP extensions.
 In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions through an intermediate relay.